follow The Question:

 I’m interested in reading your book, but when it comes to food I’m someone who very much needs rules.
 I simply cannot begin to imagine any way for me to stop bingeing without imposing rules.
 Do you think your technique is going to work for me?

-enter My Answer:
+follow site My Answer:

 Whether you follow rules given by others or create them yourself, this may well be the only way you’ve been able to control your eating in the past.
 That’s why rules are so important to so many people.
 If there is no other technique available, it makes good sense because it is at least something.